-*This page is about superabsorbent polymer for plant, potassium polyacrylate, water retaining agent/gel.
+*This page is about superabsorbent polymer for the plant, potassium polyacrylate, water-retaining agent/gel.

 Potassium polyacrylate – the superabsorbent polymer for plant